Teomambo69/powerapps-docs.es-es/powerapps-docs/maker/canvas-apps/connections/connection-microsoft-translator.md

 | Nombre |string |No | |

 ### <a name="translate"></a>Traducir
-Translate text: Traduce el texto a un idioma especificado mediante Microsoft Translator.
+Traducir texto: Traduce el texto a un idioma especificado mediante Microsoft Translator.

 #### <a name="input-properties"></a>Propiedades de entrada